michal-h21/lettersmith/README.md

 - You can add an optional [YAML](yaml.org) headmatter block to files.
 Any YAML properties you put in the block will show up on the table!
 - The `date` will be read from the file's modified date, but you can provide your own by adding a `date` field to the headmatter.
 Lettersmith will automatically normalize any reasonable date format you provide to an [ISO date](https://en.wikipedia.org/wiki/ISO_8601).

-The function `lettersmith.docs(path)` takes a file path and returns a stream of document objects:
+The function `lettersmith.docs(path)` takes a file path and returns a list of document objects:

 ```lua
 {